The Hybrid Front: Gameplay

 All units are color-coded; it serves as a guideline for players to determine allies from enemies when a large number of units are close together.
 Artillery with an obscured line of sight may still accidentally deliver their payload to non-hostile units.
 The blue color is given to the units whose allegiance is directly towards the player while neutral units are assigned an orange color and enemy units are all marked in red.
 Units can be placed either manually or automatically by pressing the Start button on the Sega Mega Drive.
 Mild violence is present in the game, although blood is absent.
 There are 26 levels in this game, all of which were designed by level designer Izumi Takemoyo.

-The easiest battles in the game are assigned 15 player turns, while missions with an average difficulty allow the players to play between 20–25 turns.
+The easiest battles in the game are assigned 15 player turns, while missions with an average difficulty allow the players to play between 20 and 25 turns.
 The hardest missions in the game give the players 30 turns to successfully complete the objectives.

 Asteroids tend to interfere with both combat and movement during extraterrestrial missions.
 In addition to planet Earth and Mars, there is also a quick mission that takes place on the Moon.
 Missions on Earth are either fought indoors or outdoors; there is little difference in these battles except for the floor tiles and some of the scenery tiles.